isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_STRUCT_OPS/tcp_congestion_ops.md

 // SPDX-License-Identifier: GPL-2.0
 /* Copyright (c) 2019 Facebook */

-/* WARNING: This implemenation is not necessarily the same
+/* WARNING: This implementation is not necessarily the same
  * as the tcp_dctcp.c.
 The purpose is mainly for testing
  * the kernel BPF logic.
  */